 Mads Mikkelsen is one of our great performers.
 Whether he’s playing a cannibal serial killer on TV or a James Bond villain, he puts everything he has into his performances, and each one of them feels sincere and true.

-This year at the Vancouver International Film Festival he starred in Another Round, a film about a man who breaks himself out of complacency by way of a heightened blood alcohol content.
+This year at the Vancouver International Film Festival, he starred in Another Round, a film about a man who breaks himself out of complacency by way of a heightened blood alcohol content.
 It is, to date, one of my favourite performances of the year.
-Inspired by this, and by the fact that going to the movies is still a bad idea in most places in the world, here are four more great performances from Mads Mikkelsen.
+So, inspired by this, and by the fact that going to the movies is still a bad idea in most places globally, here are four more great performances from Mads Mikkelsen.

 Casino Royale (2006)

 Ok, this might be a cheat because you’ve almost definitely seen Casino Royale, which is not just the best Daniel Craig led James Bond film; it’s one of the best James Bond films.
 It wouldn’t be, though, without an iconic villain.

 Mikkelsen’s intensity and perfect poker face made him nearly a perfect counterpoint to Bond, which is exactly what an iconic Bond villain needs to be.
 I’d be willing to bet that he goes down in history as one of the best Bond villains of them all.

 Valhalla Rising (2009)

 Here’s a film you probably didn’t see.
 Valhalla Rising tells the story of One-eye, a Norse adventurer who a mission to the holy land that goes terribly, terribly wrong.
 Nicolas Winding Refn made this film, so it is incredibly stylized.
 For long stretches, it features almost no dialogue.
 Mikkelsen barely has a line for the entire first act but manages to create a compelling character with his face and body language.

 A Royal Affair (2012)